Deeper Insights into the Robustness of ViTs towards Common Corruptions: Architecture Designs

-\textbf{Convolutional FFN} Researchers have been trying to incorporate convolutions into ViT backbones \cite{wu2021cvt,yuan2021incorporating}.
-Depth-wise convolution (DWConv) \cite{chollet2017xception} is a special form of convolution which applies a single filter to each input channel (input depth).
+Researchers have been trying to couple ViT blocks with convolutions either to unleash efficiency of ViTs \cite{wu2021cvt,yuan2021incorporating} or to improve encoding of spatial information~\cite{islam2019much,chu2021conditional}.
+Depth-wise convolution (DWConv.) \cite{chollet2017xception} is a special form of convolution which applies a single filter to each input channel (input depth).
 We follow PVTv2 by adding a depth-wise convolution to each feed-forward block in DeiT.
-For output $f_i^{1} = [f_{i, cls}^{1}, f_{i}^{1*}]$ of $i$-th attention layer, with class token $f_{i, cls}^{1}$ projected identically, the DWConv-affiliated FFN functions are as follows,
+We denote $f_i^{1} = [f_{i, cls}^{1}, f_{i}^{1*}]$ as the output of $i$-th attention layer, $f_{i, cls}^{1}$ represents the class token and $f_{i}^{1*}$ is further transformed with depth-wise convolution as follows:

-$f_i^{2}$ is then fed into the following ViT blocks after residual connection.
-As Table \ref{tab:conv_mlp} shows, \textit{{convolutional FFN design also invokes growth of robustness}}.